lightning/bolts/bolt-taproot-gossip.md

         - SHOULD ignore the message.
     - Otherwise:
-        - MUST store the nonces so that they can be used for the partial signature construction required for constructing the `announcement_signatures` message.
+        - MUST store the nonces so that they can be used for the partial signature construction required for constructing the `announcement_signatures_2` message.
         - If it has not yet done so, SHOULD respond with its own `channel_ready` message with the nonce fields set.